cs0320-f25/typescript-csv-bhavani-venkatesan/README.md

     (Functionality; suggested by both me and the LLM)
     2. As a user, I can use the CSV parser to parse data that uses different delimiters (e.g. commes, semicolons, spaces, etc.) so that it is extensible to more applications and a wider variety of CSV files.
     (Extensibility; suggested by me and the LLM)
-    3. As a user, I can extract just the necessary data by giving the parser a list of the desired column headers to make it more robust and avoid dealing with unnecessary data.
+    3. As a user, I can choose whether I want the parser to throw an error whenever the data in a row cannot be validated or if I want the parser to just skip invalid rows.
     (Extensibility; suggested by me)
     4. As a user, I can use the parser for more complex cases such as when the delimiter exists within a quotation and ensure that it is parsed corectly in such cases.
     (Functionality; suggested by me)